Slow Down And Stay Cool For Safe Summer Travel

 In 2017, 3,306 tire-related crashes occurred in Florida, resulting in 285 serious bodily injuries and 46 fatalities.
 As a vehicle’s first line of defense, tires should be routinely inspected and maintained to ensure they are in good condition.

-In addition to educating Floridians on the importance of tire safety and seat belt use, the DHSMV reminds motorists to follow this critical Safe Summer Travel Checklist:
+In addition to educating Floridians on the importance of tire safety and seat belt use, the FLHSMV reminds motorists to follow this critical Safe Summer Travel Checklist:

 - Slow down, stay cool.
 Obey all posted speed limits.
 Speeding and driving aggressively increases the probability and severity of a crash.